ValenteCisneros/dashboardMundial/README.md

 ## Full-stack setup

 The dashboard uses a Node/Express/Prisma backend and PostgreSQL.
-To run everything:

-1. Copy `.env.example` to `.env` and set `DATABASE_URL` (PostgreSQL connection string).
-2. Install dependencies: `npm install --legacy-peer-deps`
-3. Generate Prisma client: `npm run db:generate` or `npx prisma generate --schema=server/prisma/schema.prisma`
-4. Create DB and tables: `npm run db:migrate` or `npx prisma migrate dev --schema=server/prisma/schema.prisma`
-5. (Optional) Seed sample data: `npm run db:seed` or `npx prisma db seed`
-6. Start API + React: `npm run dev` (server on port 5000, React on 3000)

-Other scripts: `npm run server` (API only), `npm run db:studio` (Prisma Studio).

 ## Available Scripts